Srinanth/AI-Agent/README.md

 ### Adding New Assignment Types

 1. In n8n, duplicate and modify an existing workflow.
-2. Update the prompt template in the **HTTP Request** node to instruct the LLM on the new rubric.
+2. Update the prompt template in the **Gemini Document Analysis** node to instruct the LLM on the new rubric.
 3. Export the new workflow JSON to the `workflows/` directory.
 4. Update the FastAPI backend or frontend to include the new type as an option.